 How Animals Stay Warm in the Arctic – We learned how they live in the cold, how they survive the freezing cold temperatures.
 Considering my oldest likes to sit down and watch animal documentaries, she loves what we are learning right now.

-Make Bird Feeders – We got to making some bird feeders for all the birds taking up residence in our yard.
+Make Bird Feeders – We got to make some bird feeders for all the birds taking up residence in our yard.

 Learn about how animals stay warm in the Arctic – This is a fun way to cold down after spending time outside in the summer heat.
 Learn how they stay warm, and then cool down with freezing cold, arctic, water.